Low Dose Immunotherapy (LDI):

 YOUR JOB is to tell your ND how you’ve responded ONE WEEK (7-10 days) after the dose.

 If your symptoms flared, the next dose must be diluted even further.
 HOW BADLY you flared, and HOW LONG you flared are critically important to determining your next dose.

-A flare is still GOOD NEWS – because it means the therapy will work for you, just at a weaker dilution.
-It can take several doses (six-plus months) to find the right dose.
+A flare is still GOOD NEWS – because it means the therapy will possibly be supportive for you, just at a weaker dilution.
+It can take several doses (six-plus months) to find the supportive dose.
 However, this means that we have to wait at least 7 weeks before we give the next weaker dose (if we try to give another dose earlier it can cause another flare).
 We wait 7 weeks because it takes around that much time in simple terms to reset the immune system’s response to the antigen mixture (new line of Regulator T cells are produced around every 7 weeks).

 If you GET BETTER, report how much better and for how long.
 We can give another dose whenever symptoms return, at a variable fraction of the effective treatment dose depending upon how long the benefits lasted (called “Booster Dosing”).

 IF NOTHING HAPPENS you will need a stronger dilution next time.
 If the strongest dilutions for a given mixture still don’t support / relieve symptoms; then we try a different antigen or mixture of antigens.

 LDI can be a wonderful and supportive part of your individualized treatment plan, however, what it needs from both the ND and the patient is patience and good communication in order to find the remedy (more importantly, the dosage) that might work best for the patient to help support / ameliorate some or the majority of their complaints/symptoms.